tacheometry/SimpleSignals/README.md

 Any time you call a `z` RemoteEvent related function on the server (`on(z`, `once(z`, `fire(z`), a RemoteEvent with name `z` gets created - if such a RemoteEvent doesn't exist.
 RemoteEvents/RemoteFunctions cannot be created on the client.<br>
 <br>
 <br>
-The same process follows for RemoteFunctions and BindableEvents, except BindableEvents aren't stored in a Folder, rather they're used in an internal Map.
+The same process follows for RemoteFunctions and BindableEvents (note that BindableEvents aren't parented anywhere).

 </details>